 and meaningful connection

-I'm the hapa artist behind Lacelit, a paper goods company that’s all about fostering meaningful human connection and self-expression for the sentimental souls among us, Endearing illustration and cleverly sentimental wordplay are infused into all of Lacelit's designs and can be enjoyed on a lovely array of greeting cards and stationery, recipe cards, stickers, art prints, and calendars.
+I'm the Nikkei American hapa artist behind Lacelit, a paper goods company that’s all about fostering meaningful human connection and self-expression for the sentimental souls among us.
+Endearing illustration and clever wordplay are infused into all of Lacelit's designs and can be enjoyed on a lovely array of greeting cards and stationery, recipe cards, stickers, art prints, button pins, and calendars.
 Kimberly runs her art business out of her home studio on unceded Tongva land in Monrovia, California.

 Lacelit started as a daydream several years after college and a psychology degree had come and gone.
 Discovering art in my late twenties, I am mostly self-taught and delight in the imperfect symmetry of drawing and painting freehand.